sjnewbury/gentoo-gpu/README.md

 gentoo-gpu
 =============

-This repository contains mostly live ebuilds for bleeding-edge support of GPU APIs: OpenCL, GLVND, Vulkan.
+This repository contains mostly live or current ebuilds for bleeding-edge support of GPU APIs: OpenCL, GPU offloading, Vulkan, video acceleration etc.

-It also contains additional associated software, including nvidia-drivers with support for system- wide GLNVD.
+For up-to-date ROCm support use in conjunction with my rocm-bleeding-edge repository.

-The media-libs/mesa ebuild incorporates Beignet for Intel HD Graphics OpenCL support, along with optional builds for the OpenGL Vendor Neutral Dispatch library (GLVND) and Vulkan for Intel HD Graphics!
+NEWS

-GCC Offload Acceleration support integrated with live GCC7 ebuilds.
-(Currently only NVPTX.
-MIC support will follow, but I'm unable to test it.)
+GCC Offload Accelerators are now working, at least I've tested it with AMD ROCm with gfx900 (Vega64) and GCC-12.2.1 + ROCm-5.4.2.